-My vision for the next couple of years is to combine social media analytics, graph and stream mining algorithms together with recommender systems and apply them in domains such as online news media, tourism, Internet of Things, and Health Analytics, where the main problems are the “curse” of dimensionality and the need for real-time predictions along with explanations.
+My vision for the next couple of years is to combine social media analytics, graph and stream mining algorithms together with recommender systems and apply them in domains such as online news media, tourism, Internet of Things, Privacy and Health Analytics, where the main problems are the “curse” of dimensionality and the need for real-time predictions along with explanations.